Recycled graphene from tyres can make more environmentally friendly concrete

 Those atoms reassemble into valuable turbostratic graphene, which has misaligned layers that are more soluble than graphene produced via exfoliation from graphite.
 That makes it easier to use in composite materials.

-Tire-derived turbostratic graphene
+Tyre-derived turbostratic graphene

 The research led by Tour and Rouzbeh Shahsavari of C-Crete Technologies is detailed in the journal Carbon.